PowerShell

 And with package and metadata caching, you can avoid developer interruptions.
 Cache locally to reduce response times and ensure your third-party packages are available even if the Gallery is running slow or goes down.

-In less than 15 minutes, you could already be publishing your PowerShell modules.
+In less than 5 minutes, you could already be publishing your PowerShell modules.
+In this example we’ll show you how to create two feeds:

 Step 1: Install ProGet